-Thinking about how the industry is leveraging the power of data to turn marginal gains into exponential growth?
+Ready to see how the industry is leveraging analytics in business to turn marginal gains into exponential growth?
 Let’s explore.

 Data is no longer a byproduct of business; it is the strongest asset on balance sheets.
 Here is how it adds value to modern enterprises.

-Businesses gather customer data from various channels, including social media.
-Business data analytics from these mediums are used to create comprehensive customer profiles with which firms can gain insights into customer behaviour to provide a personalised experience.
+Organizations gather customer data from various channels, including social media.
+With the right analytics frameworks, this data is used to create comprehensive customer profiles, helping firms gain deeper insights into customer behaviour and deliver a highly personalised experience.

 Personalization has undergone a paradigm shift.
 It's no longer inserting names into the email, but also about deep orchestration of customer sentiments and intent.
 With data, it is possible to analyze the customer journey from different touchpoints.
 This allows brands to deliver unique, real-time value propositions to thousands of individual clients simultaneously.
 Some research show that personalization can boost customer retention by 25%

-Businesses can leverage data analytics to guide business decisions and minimise losses.
+Businesses can leverage data analytics to guide business decisions and minimise losses, especially when supported by robust CRM platforms like those implemented through Salesforce consulting services.
 Predictive analytics, as the name suggests, can predict the future as a response to changes in business.

 Data analytics shows a high level of visibility required to optimize complex global operations.
 It ensures that any hidden costs and bottlenecks must be shown in real time.